Feeding estimate: breed, weight & stage

 Does spaying or neutering change calorie needs?

-What is body condition score (BCS) in feeding?
+What is body condition score in feeding?

 When should I talk to a vet instead of using a calculator?